In Service System Upgrade - ISSU

 cumulus@switch:~$ sudo csmgrctl -w

-Upgrade mode updates all the components and services on the switch to the latest Cumulus Linux release without traffic loss.
+Upgrade mode updates all the components and services on the switch to the latest Cumulus Linux minor release without impacting traffic.
 After upgrade is complete, you must restart the switch with either a cold or fast restart.

 Upgrade mode includes the following options: